Shuowen Jiezi: Structural analysis

-Thus, the work's title means "commenting on" (shuō 'comment', 'explain') basic characters, and "analyzing" (jiě 'separate', 'analyze') compound characters.
+Thus, according to this interpretation, the work's title would mean "commenting on" (shuō 'comment', 'explain') basic characters, and "analyzing" (jiě 'separate', 'analyze') compound characters.
+However, this interpretation dates from the Song dynasty, centuries after the work was written.
+Françoise Bottéro argues that in Xu Shen's original usage, wén refers to characters as purely graphical images, while zì refers to them as graphic representations of spoken words.

 Although the "six principles" (liùshū 六書) of traditional character classification had been mentioned by earlier authors, Xu Shen's postface was the first work to provide definitions and examples.
 However, only the first four of these principles occur in the body of the dictionary.